dobrikov/cspmf/README.md

        --expressionToPrologTerm=STRING   translate a single CSP-M expression to Prolog --declarationToPrologTerm=STRING  translate a single CSP-M declaration to Prolog

-Remark: In the moment one can translate single expressions and declarations only into Prolog.
+Remark: Currently one can translate single expressions and declarations only into Prolog.